domdomegg/tsc-absolute/README.md

 ### Which TypeScript version does it use?

+It supports any version of TypeScript released in the last 12 months, mirroring [the TypeScript team's security support window](https://github.com/microsoft/TypeScript/issues/49088#issuecomment-1169372587).
+This is validated with intregration tests that run in CI.

-It accepts TypeScript as a peer dependency, so just install TypeScript as normal to whatever version you want and it'll use that one.
+The library accepts TypeScript as a peer dependency, so just install TypeScript like normal to your preferred version and tsc-absolute will use that one.

+It may work with older versions, but this is not explicitly supported.
+You should probably update anyways to ensure you continue to recieve security updates.

 ### GitHub problem matching